heygleeson/Yadda/Spec.md

 -1.414
 ```

-The following are examples of invalid numbers in Yarn:
+The following are examples of invalid numbers in ChatterScript:

 ```
 .5